Jonathan2251/lbd/_sources/gpu.txt

 Architecture
 ------------

-The leading GPU architecture of Nvidia's gpu as the following figures.
+The leading GPU architecture of Nvidia's gpu is as the following figures.

 .. _grid: